 - Italo Calvino, Invisible Cities

 Have Consumed Me in the Year of 2020

 i only let the internet make me feel human. innocence is a trainable muscle & an inherently reacquirable active state of being,

-against one's inherent human goodness & instinctive empathy for others, & the sort of propaganda that cuts people off from
+acting against one's inherent human goodness & instinctive empathy for others, & the sort of propaganda that cuts

 committing to a total rejection of toxic & jaded aspects of contemporary culture.